All Episodes

 That's happening all around the country.

-By the way, New York City video showing two children shot to death when a gunman opens fire on a city street in New York.
+By the way, New York City, video showing two children shot to death when a gunman opens fire on a city street in New York.

-Anyway, Leo Torrell is with us.
+Anyway, Leo Torello is with us.

-Also, Sergeant uh Trey Penny is with us.
+Also, Sergeant Trey Penny is with us.

-Leo will start with you.
+Leo, we'll start with you.

-I mean, it's the same story, just different names that nobody knows.
+I mean, it's the same story, just different names that nobody knows, but the same city, same places every weekend, and nobody lifts a finger.

 And I'm sitting here with you, and we talk about it every Monday, and we're like, nothing ever happens, Leo.